Kairat Umarov: Biography

 From 1998 to 2003, he served as Minister-Counselor at the Washington Embassy.
-From September 9, 2009 to January 4, 2013 — Deputy Minister of Foreign Affairs of the Republic of Kazakhstan.
-From early 2013 to 4 January 2016 Umarov served as Ambassador of the Republic of Kazakhstan to the United States.
-From 4 January 2017 to 30 September 2020 he was appointed to the post of Permanent Representative to the United Nations.
-From September 30, 2020 to October 6, 2022, he was appointed Plenipotentiary Ambassador of Kazakhstan to the Republic of Austria, Permanent Representative of Kazakhstan to international organizations in Vienna.
-From October 21, 2021 to October 6, 2022, Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Republic of Slovenia concurrently.
+From September 9, 2009, to January 4, 2013—Deputy Minister of Foreign Affairs of the Republic of Kazakhstan.
+From early 2013 to January 4, 2016, Umarov served as Ambassador of the Republic of Kazakhstan to the United States.
+From January 4, 2017, to September 30, 2020, he was appointed to the post of Permanent Representative to the United Nations.
+From September 30, 2020, to October 6, 2022, he was appointed Plenipotentiary Ambassador of Kazakhstan to the Republic of Austria, Permanent Representative of Kazakhstan to international organizations in Vienna.
+From October 21, 2021, to October 6, 2022, Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Republic of Slovenia concurrently.
 On October 6, 2022, he was appointed First Deputy Minister of Foreign Affairs of Kazakhstan.

 Career

 Ambassador of Kazakhstan to the United States

 As Ambassador, Umarov has emphasized cooperation with the U.S. in the areas of economic development and investment.
-He has met with civil society groups and discussed religious freedom in Kazakhstan and has served on panels in Washington, D.C. on Kazakhstan’s economic and political influence in the region.
+He has met with civil society groups and discussed religious freedom in Kazakhstan and has served on panels in Washington, D.C., on Kazakhstan’s economic and political influence in the region.

 Presented his credentials to President Barack Obama in January 2013 after serving as Kazakhstan’s Deputy Foreign Minister since 2009.
-The cornerstone of the Kazakh – U.S. strategic partnership is nuclear nonproliferation and nuclear security.
+The cornerstone of the Kazakh—U.S. strategic partnership is nuclear nonproliferation and nuclear security.

 Actively participated in establishing diplomatic relations with Belize.
-On 7 November 2013, Ambassador Umarov and U.S. Ambassador to Belize Nestor Mendez signed a joint communiqué on the establishment of diplomatic relations between the two countries.
+On November 7, 2013, Ambassador Umarov and U.S. Ambassador to Belize Nestor Mendez signed a joint communiqué on the establishment of diplomatic relations between the two countries.

 Contributed to the development of legal cooperation between the countries.
 Thus, in February 2015 Kazakhstan and the U.S. signed the Treaty on Mutual Legal Assistance in Criminal Matters.

 Wrote an op-ed in U.S. News & World Report making the case why Kazakhstan should serve as non-permanent member on the U.N.
-Security Council for 2017-2018.
+Security Council for 2017–2018.

 In support of Kazakhstan's selection to the UN Security Council, the Ambassador cites Kazakhstan's founding of the Conference on Interaction and Confidence Building Measures in Asia, membership in Euro-Atlantic Partnership Council and the Partnership for Peace, NATO cooperation, annual hosting of the Congress of Leaders of World and Traditional Religions, chairmanship of the Organization for Security and Cooperation in Europe, involvement in the Shanghai Cooperation Organisation, hosting P5+1 talks on Iran's nuclear program, establishing KazAID and the Green Bridge Partnership Program, and work to ensure water and energy security.